Efficient transport kinetics of indirect excitons in van der Waals heterostructure

+The second term in the square brackets describes the drift due to interaction and in-plane potential energy landscape outlined above.
+The other terms are similar to the corresponding terms in Eq.~1 ($D$ and $D^{\prime}$ are used in Eq.~1 and 3 to avoid confusion).
+We use the Einstein relationship $D^{\prime} = \mu k_B T$ ($k_{\rm B}$ is the Boltzmann constant) and estimate IX mobility $\mu$ by least-squares fit of the kinetics of exciton cloud expansion $d_{1/e}(t)$ simulated with Eq.~3 to the measured $d_{1/e}(t)$ (Fig.~2c).

-For the HS geometry elongated along the $x$ direction, as outlined in SI, the IX transport is measured along $x$ and is approximated in the simulations as one dimensional.
-The obtained estimates for the IX diffusivity $D$ and velocity $v$ are presented in Fig.~3 and Fig.~4.
+For the HS geometry elongated along the $x$ direction, as outlined in SI, the IX transport is measured along $x$ and is approximated in the simulations as one dimensional. $U(x)$ drops $\sim 10$~meV on $\sim 10$~$\mu$m, as outlined in SI, and is approximated by the energy gradient 1~meV/$\mu$m.
+The obtained estimates for the IX diffusivity $D$ within the diffusion approach, for the IX velocity $v$ within the ballistic approach, and for the IX mobility $\mu$ within the drift-diffusion approach are presented in Fig.~3.

+The simulations for diffusion transport (Fig.~2a) show nearly linear growth of $d_{1/e}^2$ with time (nearly square-root-power growth of $d_{1/e}$ with time).
+The simulations for ballistic transport (Fig.~2b) and the simulations for drift-diffusion transport (Fig.~2c) show nearly quadratic growth of $d_{1/e}^2$ with time (nearly linear growth of $d_{1/e}$ with time).
+There are deviations from linear growth of $d_{1/e}^2(t)$ for diffusion and from quadratic growth of $d_{1/e}^2(t)$ for both ballistic and drift-diffusion transport.
+In particular, exciton recombination makes the growth slower.

+All approaches show similar dependence of IX transport kinetics on parameters: The efficient IX transport kinetics characterized by high $D$, $v$, and $\mu$ (Fig.~3) is observed in a certain range of temperatures and excitation densities and vanishes at high temperatures and at lower or higher excitation densities.
+The considered approaches quantify the temperature and excitation density dependence of the rapid $d_{1/e}(t)$ enhancement observed in the experiment (Figs.~1b-d).

-5mm {\bf Discussion}
+3mm {\bf Discussion}

-{\it Anomalously high diffusivity and mean free path of IXs.} For the estimates using the diffusion equation (Eq.~1), the IX diffusivity reaches $D \sim 10^3$~cm$^2$/s (Fig.~3).
-This value is significantly higher than the similarly determined IX diffusivities in time-resolved optical measurements of diffusive IX transport in vdW TMD HS, which reach up to $D \sim 0.1$~cm$^2$/s in Refs.~\cite{Li2021, Wang2021} and up to $D \sim 2$~cm$^2$/s in Ref.~\cite{Sun2022}.
-The anomalously high diffusivity indicates the anomalously high mean free time $\tau_{\rm m} \propto D$.
-In turn, the mean free path $l_{\rm m} \propto \tau_{\rm m}$ and, for the high $D \sim 10^3$~cm$^2$/s in the experiment (Fig.~3), the estimated $l_{\rm m}$ become anomalously high, as outlined in SI.
-IXs move with no scattering over the range $\sim l_{\rm m}$ and the high $l_{\rm m}$ indicate IX long-range ballistic transport.

-{\it Deviation of IX transport from diffusive and ballistic transport.} We compared the deviation of the measured IX transport from the simulated diffusive transport (Fig.~2a) and the simulated ballistic transport (Fig.~2b).
-The deviation is quantified by $\chi^2 = \Sigma (m_t - s_t)^2/(\nu s_t)$, where $m_t$ and $s_t$ are the measured and simulated IX cloud extension $d_{1/e}$ at time $t$ and $\nu$ is the number of the measured $t$ values in $\chi^2$ (Fig.~5).
-In the regime of the efficient IX transport (yellow region in Figs.~3c, 4c), $\chi^2$ are large for the diffusive transport (Fig.~5a,b,c) and substantially smaller for the ballistic transport (Fig.~5a,b,d).
-That shows that the efficient IX transport significantly deviates from the diffusive transport and agrees with the ballistic transport.